This set of Artificial Intelligence Questions and Answers for Campus interviews focuses on “Local Search Problems and Optimization Problems”.

 d) All of the mentioned

 Explanation: When no neighbor is having higher value, algorithm terminates fetching local min/max.

-6. One of the main cons of hill-climbing search is,
+6. What are the main cons of hill-climbing search?

 a) Terminates at local optimum & Does not find optimum solution